-Railroad ties are a material that is mostly made of creosote-treated wood.
+Railroad ties are mostly made of creosote-treated wood.

 The way to get rid of railroad ties is similar to the process of throwing out any other kind of solid waste.

-Even so, before getting rid of them with other solid waste, it is important to check with the local agencies and make sure you are disposing of the materials in accordance with the law.
+Even so, before getting rid of them with other solid waste in your recycle bin, it is important to check with the local agencies and make sure you are disposing of the materials in accordance with the law.

 Some places do not allow disposing of materials that have any toxic chemicals like creosote.
 It is important to get familiar with the rules before you proceed.